fingerprintjs/broyster/node/readme.md

 The following config options are available inside the browserStack section of the config:

-- `timeout`: expressed in seconds, specifies the amount of time that BrowserStack is supposed to keep the session alive without any activity before automatically killing it.
+- `idleTimeout`: expressed in seconds, specifies the amount of time that BrowserStack is supposed to keep the session alive without any activity before automatically killing it.